This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Double vision

-may include glasses or contact lenses to correct your vision.
-You may also need surgery to remove your cataract.
+You may need a different prescription for your glasses in the early stages of cataracts.
+You may need surgery to remove your cataract.
 An artificial lens will be put into your eye to replace the damaged lens.

 Protect your eyes: